 The carrying value of deferred tax assets is reviewed at the end of each reporting period and reduced to the extent that it is no longer probable that sufficient taxable profits will be available to allow all or part of the asset to be recovered.

-Current and deferred tax is recognised in Statement of Profit and Loss, except to the extent that it relates to items recognised in Other Comprehensive Intone .
-In this case, the tax is also seen to the extent that it relates to items recognised in Other Comprehensive Intone .
+Current and deferred tax is recognised in Statement of Profit and Loss, except to the extent that it relates to items recognised in Other Comprehensive Income .
+In this case, the tax is also recognised in Other Comprehensive Income.